winglang/wing/docs/04-reference/winglang-spec.md

 and ID for each resource, both overrideable by user-defined ones in constructor.

 The default for scope is `this`, which means the scope in which the resource was defined.
-The implicit ID is the type name of the resource if the resource type is the only resource type being used in the current scope.
+The implicit ID is the type name of the resource iff the resource type is the only resource type being used in the current scope.
 In other words, if there are multiple resources of the same type defined in the same scope, they must all have an explicit id.